Fireside

 fought to

-prevent the spread of individual copies of scripture.
+prevent "private interpretation" of scripture.
 Why?

-salvation for $$$$ (paid
+salvation (paid

 indulgences: a